 Open tenders on your doorstep

-Quite simply, if you want to find contract opportunities in the Hertfordshire public sector, there are only 3 places you need to go, these are OJEU, Contracts Finder and Supply Hertfordshire.
+Quite simply, if you want to find contract opportunities in the Hertfordshire public sector, there are only 3 places you need to go, these are Find a Tender, Contracts Finder and Supply Hertfordshire.

-Currently in the UK, all public sector authorities must follow a set of procurement rules, including the requirement to publicise all contract opportunities above a set contract value in the Official Journal of the EU (OJEU).
-This is the central notice board for all EU member states where live contract opportunities in all EU countries and their administrative divisions, including all 10 of our Hertfordshire District and Borough Councils, can be viewed and searched.
-The EU thresholds are £181,302 for supplies and services and £4,551,413 for works.
-All opportunities can be viewed here: https://ted.europa.eu/TED/search/search.do.
+Currently in the UK, all public sector authorities must follow a set of procurement rules, including the requirement to publicise all contract opportunities above a set contract value on Find a Tender, this replaces OJEU which was used prior to Brexit.
+High value, typically over £118,000, for all 10 of our Hertfordshire District and Borough Councils, can be viewed and searched here.
+To view these opportunities you can visit the Find a Tender website.
 This site enables you to do simple and refined searches for relevant contract opportunities based on keywords that are appropriate for your business e.g. search “electrical” as an electrical contractor.
-As the official noticeboard for all the EU,the information presented to you is standardised and in a consistent format across every tender notice.
-More details on what to lookout for can be found here.

 2. Contracts Finder